Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/modules/sdkkernel/rest/client/rainbow_authent_portal/docs/AuthenticationApi.md

-# RainbowAuthentPortal.AuthenticationApi
+# RainbowAuthenticationPortal.AuthenticationApi

-All URIs are relative to *http://localhost*
+All URIs are relative to *https://openrainbow.com*

 Method | HTTP request | Description
 ------------- | ------------- | -------------